 Guest blogger Jason Lander is the Founder and CEO of Hively.
 Hively lets your customers give you real-time feedback with 1 click, at their convenience.
 Ruby® will soon be incorporating Hively’s interface into our Problem Solver & Happiness Makers’ email signatures to get real-time feedback on how we’re doing.
 We asked Jason for his advice on what other small businesses can do to get stellar feedback.

 At Ruby® Receptionists, we’re not just about phone answering — from our virtual receptionists to our managers, the entire Ruby crew is constantly seeking new ways to impress our clients, our callers, and everyone we interact with.
 We’re not your typical answering service, and we’re always looking for ways to show it.
-One way our Client Services Team shows their devotion to excellent customer service is by following every phone call from a client with an email to that client.
+One way our Client Happiness Team shows their devotion to excellent customer service is by following every phone call from a client with an email to that client.
 Here are three reasons why you might want to do the same:

 1. To riterate information.
 A follow-up email is a great way to make sure your client is heading in the right direction.
 If you relayed a telephone number, web address, email address, driving directions, or, well, just about anything during your conversation, do your client a favor and send an email with that same information.
 A post-call email is the perfect way to confirm an important date or meeting, à la “Nice chatting with you today!
 I’m looking forward to our lunch on the 12th.”